2020PB/police-brutality/all-locations.md

 ### Cops pull people out of their car, tase them | 2020-05-30

-Despite the woman showing no resistance, the policeman grabs her and pulls her out of the car, and proceeds to tase her.
+Two students stuck in traffic caused by the George Floyd protests were pulled from their car, punched and tased by police.
+Police stopped the car because of a curfew violation.
+The students attempted to comply with officer directions to leave the area, but traffic prevented them from moving more than a few feet.

+An officer said he tased one of the individuals out of fear the individual had a gun.
+No gun was found at the scene, in the car, or on the individual.

+One of the students required 13 stitches to repair a laceration on his arm.

+The students additionally claim that one officer brandished their firearm and threatened them.

+The students have filed a lawsuit naming the city of Atlanta, 9 officers and the Atlanta Mayor, Keisha Lance Bottoms, as defendants, with 6 officesr facing criminal charges.

-tags: bystander, grab, less-lethal, tase, taser, vehicle
+tags: bystander, grab, gun, less-lethal, punch, tase, taser, threaten, throw, vehicle

 id: ga-atlanta-3